-- A System Setup program for quickly viewing and changing system configuration information.
-For more information about this program, see "Using the System Setup Program." - 1 Enhanced security features, including a system password and a setup password, available through the System Setup program. - 1 System diagnostics for evaluating system components and devices.
-For information about using the system diagnostics, see "Running the System Diagnostics" in your Installation and Troubleshooting Guide. - 1 Video drivers for displaying many popular application programs in high-resolution modes. - 1 SCSI device drivers that allow the operating system to communicate with devices attached to the integrated SCSI subsystem.
-For more information about these drivers, see "Installing Drives" in your Installation and Troubleshooting Guide. - 1 Systems management software and documentation CDs.
+- 1 A System Setup program for quickly viewing and changing system configuration information.
+For more information on this program, see "Using the System Setup Program." - 1 Enhanced security features, including a system password and a setup password, available through the System Setup program. - 1 System diagnostics for evaluating system components and devices.
+For information about using the system diagnostics, see "Running the System Diagnostics" in your Installation and Troubleshooting Guide. - 1 Video drivers for displaying many popular applications in high-resolution modes. - 1 SATA or SCSI device drivers that allow the operating system to communicate with devices attached to the integrated SATA or SCSI subsystem.
+For more information about these drivers, see "Installing Drives" in your Installation and Troubleshooting Guide.